joamats/club57/README.md

 As for the next steps of this project, I'm planning to include a Portuguese version and to make my website responsive to smaller devices, such as mobile devices.

-Please feel free to open any issue or to send me a message if you find any problem.
+Please feel free to open any issue or to send me a message to joaocarlosm00@gmail.com if you find any problem.
 Cheers!